 AWS offers higher discounts than GCP, especially if you pay more upfront.

-• Reserved Instances – Reserve a specific instance type for 1 or 3 years to receive a 72% discount off On-Demand pricing.
+- Reserved Instances – Reserve a specific instance type for one or three years to receive a 72% discount off On-Demand pricing.

-• Savings Plans – Commit to spending a certain dollar amount per hour for 1 or 3 years in exchange for up to 72% discount compared to the standard rate.
+- Savings Plans – Commit to spending a certain dollar amount per hour for one or three years in exchange for up to 72% discount compared to the standard rate.

 Oh, another thing.
 While AWS Spot instances are reclaimed with 120 seconds of notice, GCP’s Preemptive and Spot VMs give only 30 seconds.